 Mariana Yaremchyshyna chooses a concise black and white layout to explain what her persona is all about, and that’s many things.
-She researches animal ethics, time and intimacy, is skilled in performance art and physical theater, and is a performance pianist, whose last gigs included the Pavilion of Ukraine at the Venice Biennale.
+She researches animal ethics, time and intimacy, is skilled in performance art and physical theater, and is a performance pianist whose last gigs included the Pavilion of Ukraine at the Venice Biennale.
 With a CV, biography, Vimeo links to performances, a press section and a contact page, this website is a great example of a digital business card for someone with multiple creative and career aspects.

 Jan Maly, artist and tattooist

-A Slovakian relocated to Scotland, Jan Maly introduces himself on the main page as being “specialized in not being specialized in one style”, adding a humorous a photo of himself.
-Jan’s website, which has a somewhat dualistic nature, offers the viewer to pick a style – dark imagery of video games and metal or clourful fairytale-like paintings of a fantasy world.
+A Slovakian relocated to Scotland, Jan Maly introduces himself on the main page as being “specialized in not being specialized in one style”, adding a humorous photo of himself.
+Jan’s website, which has a somewhat dualistic nature, offers the viewer to pick a style – dark imagery of video games and metal or colourful fairytale-like paintings of a fantasy world.
 The website is easy to navigate, has links to all of the artist’s social media accounts and an online store section with posters and prints.

 Laura DeAngelis, multifaceted artist and yoga instructor

 Laura DeAngelis is a Chicago-based yoga instructor, dancer, choreographer, videographer and photographer – with a website section dedicated to each of her creative trajectories.
-With a very simple layout that’s easy to navigate, this personal webpage gives the visitor an ample overview of Laura’s skills and aspirations.
-And if you want to get in touch, it’s simple: there is e-mail, phone number and an Instagram link at the end of the main page.
+With a straightforward layout that’s easy to navigate, this personal webpage gives the visitor an ample overview of Laura’s skills and aspirations.
+And if you want to get in touch, it’s simple: there is an e-mail, phone number and an Instagram link at the end of the main page.